 This happens because once the people they feel close to are in undeniable power, those red lines actually start to matter.

-When Trump's supposed to have Kash Patel release the Epstein stuff on day one, there's no real reason for that not to happen.
+When Trump's supposed to have Kash Patel release the Epstein stuff on day one, there's no real reason for that that not to happen.

-When Ron Paul wanted to abolish The Federal Reserve.
+When Ron Paul wanted to abolish the Federal Reserve.

-Everyone knew that wasn't happening, and he didn't have the power to get it done.
+Everyone knew that wasn't happening and he didn't have the power to get it done.

-But now, all of the right people have the power that they're supposed to have in order to achieve the promised result.
+But now all of the right people have the power that they're supposed to have in order to achieve the promised result.

 They have to shift to this kind of approach because if they stayed with the principled angle, they would have to alienate themselves from their perceived closeness to power.